wstrange/ans-opendj/README.md

 Role Name
 ========

-[Ansible|http://www.ansible.com] role to install OpenDJ LDAP v3 server.
+[Ansible](http://www.ansible.com) role to install [OpenDJ](http://opendj.forgerock.org/) LDAP v3 server.

-This role attempts to download the latest nightly build of OpenDJ.
-If you prefer to install a stable release, or if for some reason the nightly build is not available, you must download a copy of the OpenDJ zip file and update the variable *opendj_url* in defaults/main.yml to a location where the zip file can be downloaded from.
+This role downloads and installs the latest nightly build of OpenDJ.
+If you prefer to install a stable release, or if for some reason the nightly build is not available, you [must download a copy of the OpenDJ](http://forgerock.com/download-stack/)  zip file and update the variable *opendj_url* in defaults/main.yml to a location where the guest can access the zip file.
 Alternatively, you can copy the OpenDJ zip file to the *download_dir* location.

 Requirements